nikvdp/neomux/README.md

 It's definitely been a big quality of life improvement for me, maybe it will be useful for others too!
--->

-# Neomux

-Ever wished you could yank a line of text from your terminal and paste it into a shell script you're working on?
-Or that you could pipe the output of a command into a vim window or register?

-With Neomux you can.
-Neomux is an opinionated (but highly customizable) plugin for neovim that integrates your shell and text-editing experience, allowing you to control neovim from shells running inside neovim.

-In addition to integrating the shell and neovim experience, neomux also includes some sugar for dealing with windows: you can swap the locations of windows on-screen and jump directly to a window (no more `<C-w>l<C-w>l<C-w>l` to move over 3 windows) with a single key-mapping.

 <p align="center">
   <img width="75%" src="https://nikvdp.com/images/neomux-2-window-numbers.gif">